Gentil-N/systematics/README.md

 - The *git lfs migrate* command is not necessary when we commit new files.
 - Only *fits* files are tracked and stored as large files.
 That means to add new heavy file with a different extension, we must proceed *git lfs track ".\<extension\>"*.

+**Warning** :
-**Warning** : When we clone this repository, lfs files are referenced and not downloaded automaticaly.
+- When we clone this repository, lfs files are referenced and not downloaded automaticaly.
 To force download we must execute *git lfs pull*.
+- To push new large files, it should be better to execute *git config --global lfs.activitytimeout 30* (see this [issue](https://github.com/git-lfs/git-lfs/issues/2636))

 ## NERSC